-- register for the VAT mini one-stop shop scheme (VAT MOSS);
+- Register for the VAT mini one-stop shop scheme (VAT MOSS).

-The easiest way to comply with the new rules is to register for Mini One Stop Shop scheme (VAT MOSS).
-For more information and a full list of MOSS registration portals, including one in your country, visit European Commission website.
+The easiest way to comply with the new rules is to register for the Mini One Stop Shop scheme (VAT MOSS).
+For more information and a full list of MOSS registration portals, including one in your country, visit the European Commission website.

-If you choose to do go ahead with VAT MOSS, you’ll only have to submit a single calendar quarterly return and VAT payment and the Member State will then take care of the rest, by sending all the “appropriate information and payment to each relevant member state’s tax authority.”
+If you choose to go ahead with VAT MOSS, you’ll only have to submit a single calendar quarterly return and VAT payment and the Member State will then take care of the rest, by sending all the “appropriate information and payment to each relevant member state’s tax authority.”

 What does Sellfy do to help?

 As of 1st January, Sellfy helps facilitate your compliance with new regulation via your Tax settings.